mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 });
 ```

-Also, account lockout is a perfect solution to keep attackers away from your valid users.
+Also, account lockout is a recommended solution to keep attackers away from your valid users.
 Account lockout is possible with many modules like mongoose.
 You can see this blog post (http://devsmash.com/blog/implementing-max-login-attempts-with-mongoose) to see how account locking is implemented in mongoose.

 ## Set cookie flags appropriately
 Generally, session information is sent over cookies in web applications.
 However, the usage of cookies can eliminate some attack vectors related to session management.
 There are some flags that can be set for each cookie.
-For session cookies, httpOnly and secure flags are very important. httpOnly flag prevents the cookie from being accessed by client-side JavaScript.
+For session cookies, httpOnly, Secure and SameSite flags are very important. httpOnly flag prevents the cookie from being accessed by client-side JavaScript.
 This is an effective counter-measure for XSS attacks.
 Secure flag lets the cookie to be sent only if the communication is over HTTPS.
+SameSite flag can prevent cookies from being sent in cross-site requests which helps protect against Cross-Site Request Forgery (CSRF) attacks.
 Apart from these, there are other flags like domain, path and expires.
 Setting these flags appropriately is encouraged, but they are mostly related to cookie scope not the cookie security.
 Sample usage of these flags is given in the following example:
 ```
 var session = require(‘express-session’);
 app.use(session({